 2. Target the Lightest Sleep System

-The technology in sleep systems has come leaps and bounds and this is an area where you’ll want to make a serious investment.
+The technology in sleep systems has come leaps and bounds, and the right one will make a world of difference.
+This is an area where you’ll want to make a serious investment.

 Pound for pound, the warmest, lightest, most compressible and durable insulation choice is hydrophobic down.
 I used the sub-2-lb Therm-a-Rest sleeping bag in New Zealand, a fitting choice for an environment with tons of dew.
 Justin being a warmer sleeper, used the 35-degree Auriga blanket [now redesigned and updated as the Corus].